ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 The org-name and the version of the module will be read from the manifest file `Ballerina.toml` inside the project.

 By default the sources will be built before installing the module to the home repository.
-The building of the sources before installing can be skipped by having the "--no-build" flag.
+The building of the sources before installing can be skipped by having the `--no-build` flag.

 To install a single module in a project:
 ```bash